 As you’d imagine, the upper end of Munich’s accommodations market starts a tad higher than many other world cities.
 When 4- and 5-star properties start popping up in your search, expect your minimum budget to drift upwards to about $180-200 per night.

 Need some classy ideas?
-Here are a few of the best luxury hotels in Munich…
+Here are a few recommended luxury hotels in Munich…

 Platzl Hotel Superior